cnruby/gradle_kotlin/README.md

 Unit 203: Hello devtools!
 <h1>Unit 203: Hello devtools!</h1>

-- Hot to HotSwap code without IDE in a Spring-Boot project
+- How to HotSwap code without IDE in a Spring-Boot project
-- Hot to HotSwap code in Intellij in a Spring-Boot project
+- How to HotSwap code in Intellij in a Spring-Boot project

 ---